Motorized wheelchair: Drive System/Chassis

 Powerchair chassis may also mount a kerb-climber, a powered device to lift the front wheels over a kerb of 10 cm or less.

 Some manual wheelchairs may also be fitted with an auxiliary electric power system.
 This can take one of three forms: integrated with the hub of hand-propelled wheels, so that any force on the pushrims is magnified by the drive system, or mounted under the wheelchair and controlled as for a powerchair, but with the motive force either transmitted to the main wheels via a friction drive system, or delivered directly through an auxiliary drive wheel.

 Some experimental all-terrain powerchair designs have been produced with tracks rather than wheels, but these are not in common use.

-Other experimental designs have incorporated stair-climbing abilities and Dean Kamen's iBOT design featured both stair climbing and the ability to 'stand' on its upended chassis via the use of advanced gyroscopic sensors.
+Other experimental designs have incorporated stair-climbing capabilities; Dean Kamen's iBOT design, introduced in 1999 and discontinued in 2009, featured both this capability and the ability to 'stand' on its upended chassis using advanced gyroscopic sensors.

+Some modern power wheelchairs incorporate omnidirectional front wheels, each consisting of multiple small rubber tires that can rotate independently.
+One example is the WHILL, which uses two such front wheels combined with a four-wheel-drive system and motor controller.
+This design allows movement in any direction with a tight turning radius suitable for both indoor and outdoor use.